Back to All Events

 Built on nine decades of professional and personal archives, UNCLE ROY follows the extraordinary life of globe-travelling-skater-turned-photographer Roy Blakey through the lens of his niece, award-winning documentary filmmaker Keri Pickett.

-Roy's photography captured iconic figures, including queer icons, while his work in male nudes pushed boundaries in art and publishing.
+Roy's photography captured iconic figures, including queer icons, while his work with male nudes pushed boundaries in art and publishing.

 Growing up, Keri didn't know her mysterious uncle Roy until she followed him to New York City to pursue her dream of becoming a professional photographer.
-As their lives converged, a friendship began.
-After learning that her uncle was considered a "forefather of gay photography", she helped him reintroduce his portraits of a generation largely lost to AIDS.
+As their lives converged, a friendship blossomed.
+After learning that her uncle was considered a "forefather of gay photography," she helped him reintroduce his portraits of a generation largely lost to AIDS.

 FESTIVALS: